ANNUALS AND PERENNIALS:

 Weeds should have been addressed in February, with both pre-emergent and post-emergent herbicides.
 Avoid using “weed and feed “products on your lawn.
 Besides being inappropriate timing for a combination fertilizer and post-emergent herbicide, the granular post-emergent herbicide will harm tree roots and further weaken our already drought-stressed trees.
 Remember, tree roots grow 1-1 ½ times the height of the tree out from the trunk!
 Your tree’s roots may even be in your neighbor’s yard, so be sure to talk to them about the evils of “weed and feed”!

 Now is the time to thin fruit on your fruit trees to promote good size and quality of fruit.
 Leave one fruit every 4 inches for plums, and one fruit every 6-8 inches for peaches.
 Pears and apples produce fruit in clusters, and should be thinned to one fruit per cluster.
-I know this sounds crazy, but if you leave ALL the fruit the tree has produced on it to develop, the fruits will be small and of poor quality.
+I know this sound crazy, but if you leave ALL the fruit the tree has produced on it to develop, the fruits will be small and of poor quality.

 Fertilize fruit and nut trees now with MicroLife Citrus and Fruit organic fertilizer with beneficial mycorrhizal fungi.
 Repeat an application in 2 months.